-Spring is my favorite time of year to go on a hike with my family, visit a local botanical garden in LA and explore the various areas in and around Los Angeles where you can view wildflowers.
+Spring is my favorite time of year to go on a hike with my family, visit a local botanical garden in LA and explore the various wildflowers near Los Angeles.
 Now through May is prime time for flower fans like myself.
+And 2024 we are suppose to have another superbloom!

 Just remember to enjoy them and please don’t pick them!